jalantechnologies/handbook/engineering/index.md

 - [How we think about building backend](https://www.loom.com/share/e51d50cd8bec4851a2a8718bdc6e34d5)

 ###  Raising PRs
-We encourage you to raise your PR daily, push your changes, once you are done for the day, a PR on Github to merge these changes against the develop branch.
+We encourage you to raise your PR daily, push your changes, once you are done for the day, a PR on Github to merge these changes against the master/main branch.
 In general, we recommend you to make sure you follow below guidelines:

 - [Things to watch out for when raising PRs](/engineering/pr-etiquette)
 - [How to write better code comments](https://dev.to/adammc331/todo-write-a-better-comment-4c8c)